rachyoder/Projects-Exercises/docs/projects/blog.md

 To complete the assignment, you must complete the following:

-1. Requirement 1
+1. Continuous updates to your blog throughout the bootcamp
-2. Requirement 2
+2. Help others out with making their blog look good
-3. Requirement 3
+3. Integrate with your portfolio

 #### Additional Requirements